VDA5050/VDA5050/VDA5050_EN.md

 ![logo](./assets/logo.png)

-# Interface for the communication between automated guided vehicles (AGV) and a master control
+# Interface for the communication between mobile robots and a master control

 ## VDA 5050